MJacred/godot-insight/03_godot_4/00_features.md

 Legend
 * :heavy_check_mark: - yes
 * :no_entry_sign: - no
-* :lemon: - yes, but as addon
+* :lemon: - yes, but as plugin
   * listed in the **Workaround** column
   * lists the most well-known one
-    * addons only available in Godot 3 are given hints; those without a hint, have a version for Godot 4 in the works
+    * plugins only available in Godot 3 are given hints; those without a hint, have a version for Godot 4 in the works
 * :jack_o_lantern: - yes, but…
   * feature might have serious bugs or lack of certain cases (i.e. sub features missing), depending on your concrete needs
 * Hierarchies displayed below do not necessarily reflect 100% actual class inheritance.
 In some cases, like Mid- and Post-processing, it does not represent classes :bookmark:, but rather components :package:.